JakubWilczek98/BITEhack2022/README.md

-# BITEhack2022 - 24 hour competition
+# BITEhack2022 - 24 hours competition

 During 24h competition our idea were to create the rescuer supporting robot.
 The robot should automatically move around the room, avoiding obstacles that is smoky as a result of a fire.